roaldnefs/roaldnefs.com/content/posts/2022-11-30-spoofing-microchips.md

 The above figure shows the spoofed microchip with tag number 528140000795552 being scanned by a RFID reader device.
 The reader acts as if it is an authentic microchip, to make the user believe that this must actually be the dog with this particular chip number.

 ## Conclusion
-Although microchips might help return lost pets more quickly, they should not be solely trusted on to verify the animals identity.
+Although microchips might help return lost pets more quickly, they should not be solely trusted to verify the animals identity.
 An attacker can create an “authentic” microchip by writing properly formatted data on blank or rewritable transponder, also known as spoofing.
 Unfortunately, the RFID reader devices do not differentiate between the authentic and spoofed microchips.

 [^1]: https://business.gov.nl/regulation/registering-dogs-and-pet-passports/